pmean/build-website/text/16/03/zero-or-infinity.md

 <!---More--->

 It depends on how you define odds and what you place in the numerator versus the denominator.
-Here's a simple example to orient yourself.Â  On the Titanic, there were 851 male passengers and 462 female passengers.
+Here's a simple example to orient yourself.
+On the Titanic, there were 851 male passengers and 462 female passengers.
 This ship sailed in an era when people actually believed in the concept "women and children first".
 So the death rate was very high among the